lsl/oncebin/README.md

 # Oncebin

-[Oncebin.com](https://oncebin.com) - End to end encrypted one time secret sharing.

-Oncebin is a secure pastebin where secrets self-destruct after one view.
+[Oncebin.com](https://oncebin.com) is a secure pastebin where secrets self-destruct after one view.
 Share passwords, API keys, and other sensitive data through one-time-secret links that never reach our servers unecnrypted.

 ## Security